-How Java is platform independent?
+How is the Java platform independent?

 Step-by-step instructions Java Program Execution: